AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/documenting-your-instance.md

 ### Step 2 - Create a Changelog

 Another critical way of instance governance is to create a Changelog and enforce using it.
-Any time you change a setting in the ‘Admin’ section or an Operational program, your team should note it in a centralized place such as a shared spreadsheet.
+Any time you change a setting in the 'Admin' section or an Operational program, your team should note it in a centralized place such as a shared spreadsheet.
 This can help you remember why you made a change and what it was like before.
 Fields you should document in the Changelog include:

 1. Date
 1. Program name